 Antiretroviral (ARV) drugs are administered to diminish the load of HIV in the system, slowing the disease and preventing transmission.
-According to the Centers for Disease Control and Prevention (CDC), it is thanks to ARV drugs that the number of deaths occurring as a result of AIDS – which is caused by HIV – has been steadily on the decline in recent years.
+According to the Centers for Disease Control and Prevention (CDC), it is thanks to ARV drugs that the number of deaths occurring as a result of AIDS – which is caused by HIV – has been steadily on the

-However, the treatment with ARV drugs is intense: patients must take a combination of medicines every day, even after the viral load becomes undetectable in the bloodstream, in order to ensure that the virus does not regain momentum.
+However, the treatment with ARV drugs is intense: patients must take a combination of medicines every day, even after the viral load becomes

 A team of researchers from a series of institutions, led by Dr. David A. Margolis, is now testing a long-acting ARV injection that would be able to act as a replacement for daily oral medication.